An English Teen, Circumcised in the USA

 Luke skipped quickly out of the end of English, the last lesson of that morning and made a beeline for the nearest exit that would get him out of the building and onto the path that would take him to lunch.

-He tended not to eat the cafeteria food much, perhaps a sandwich or salad if he ate at all.
-Why would he, when his Mum's cooking waited for then at home at the end of the day?
-So was he hungry?
+He tended not to eat the cafeteria food much, perhaps only a sandwich or salad if he ate at all.
+Why would he, when his Mum's cooking waited for them at home at the end of the day?

-"Luke!
-Wait up!"
-He turned to see Ryan hurrying after him across the neatly trimmed lawn, cutting the corner of the pathway, to catch him up.
+Luke turned to see Ryan hurrying after him across the neatly trimmed lawn, cutting the corner of the pathway to catch him up.
 The way his friend was motoring, you’d think the school cafeteria was giving away free food.

 Dragging his backpack with one hand, Ryan waved the other.
 "Slow up, can't ya?"

 With a silent groan, Luke accepted the inevitable.
 So much for his intention to eat fast and slip away quietly!
 Reluctantly, he slowed his pace and tried not to let the irritation show as he waited for Ryan to catch up.

 "What the hell’s gotten into you today?"
 Ryan scowled at him, slinging his backpack over his shoulder as he drew alongside.

 Luke glowered.
 "Nothing's up with me.
 Why would anything be up with me?"
 He realized he was sounding too defensive and softened his tone.
 "I just wanna eat—no law against that is there?"

 "So why the rush?”
 Ryan demanded.
 He looked suddenly suspicious.
 “Don't tell me you've got a detention?
 You’ve been acting really weird all morning!"